-First impressions by potential employers are subconscious and judgmental so we want to show our guests how to make maximum impact at first sight with a message that says, "I am a confident professional woman and you need me on your team!"
+First impressions by potential employers are subconscious and judgmental so we want to show our guests how to make maximum impact at first sight with a message that says, "I'm a confident, professional woman and you need me on your team!"

-Like most military women, I spent a lot of time in my fatigues wearing a sports bra and my hair tied up.
-My first job was working in a large tanker maintenance squadron filled with career fields that were designed for and occupied mostly by men.
-My goal was to move up as fast as I could so I volunteered for everything with the hopes of being noticed by leadership as a hard-working super troop.
-I learned how to hide my emotions and I was tough.
-I got an education and I made it to the Senior NCO ranks as a First Sergeant, however, the fallout was losing some of my femininity and admittedly, I lost a lot of myself along the way as well.
+Like most military women, I spent a lot of time in my battle dress wearing a sports bra and my hair tied up.
+My first job in 1982 was working in a large tanker maintenance squadron occupied mostly by men and I can honestly say that my experience was truly amazing, credited to strong leaders: Colonels George R. Mouwdy, Oscar Culp and Robert M. Penn.
+I've always been competitive so my goal was to move up as fast as I could.
+I volunteered for everything, furthered my education, worked with a mentor and made it to the Senior NCO ranks as a First Sergeant However, throughout those years, I learned to hide my emotions and admittedly, I lost a bit of my femininity and a lot of myself along the way as well.

-When I retired in 2004 and transitioned to civilian life, I felt disconnected and unprepared.
-I considered looking for a job but chose entrepreneurship instead and with the support of my family, I turned a part-time passion into a successful business in the wedding beauty industry.
+Fast forward to my retirement in 2004: My transition to civilian life was not a positive experience..
+I fell very disconnected to civilian life and unprepared.
+I actively looked for a job but the pay was not commensurate with my experience, skills and education.
+I finally chose entrepreneurship instead and with the support of my family, I turned a part-time passion into a successful business in the wedding beauty industry.

-In 2016, a friend asked me if I'd help a woman Veteran who needed a little "update" to her appearance.
-She was getting job interviews but no offers.
-After seeing her confidence soar with a fresh hair style, a little makeup and a sharp interview outfit, I wondered if there was actually a need for this type of service.
-I reached out, got more referrals and the results were the same: When we look good on the outside, we feel good on the inside!
+In 2016, a friend asked me if I'd help a transitioning Woman Marine who was job hunting but needed a little "update" to her appearance -- she was getting interviews but no offers.
+After seeing her confidence soar with a fresh hair style, a little makeup and a sharp interview outfit, I wondered if there was a need for this type of service so I reached out to my Veteran network, got more referrals and the results were positive.
+When we look good on the outside, we feel good on the inside!

-Clients told me that their TAP class just talked about the importance of a professional appearance when looking for work.
-Hiring officials confirmed that how a candidate looks - that first impression, creates a judgement about who the applicant is and the value they offer.
-It is clear that the moment a job seeker is seen, from across the room at a job fair or in an interview, they are being sized up and judged.
-How sad to think that an impressive military career outlined in a resume could quickly be dismissed just because of an appearance that could be interpreted as poor value.
+Veteran clients have told me time after time that their TAP class just talked about the importance of a professional appearance when looking for work.
+Hiring officials confirmed that how a candidate looks, that first impression, creates a judgement (and bias) about who the applicant is and the value they offer.
+It's clear that the moment a job seeker is seen from across the room at a job fair or as they step into the interview, they are being sized up.
+How sad to think that an impressive military career outlined in a resume could quickly be dismissed just because of an appearance that might be interpreted as a poor value!